 That business plan has worked well for both Eastwoods, too, as they trade star-driven sure-fire money-makers for the studio in exchange for independent, personal projects for themselves.
 Indeed, the legendary Universal mogul Lew Wasserman let Clint direct his first, "Play Misty for Me," in 1971 if he gave up his actors salary.

-For a guy who is a moderate Democrat, Eastwood made more than his share of "revenge" type Westerns, which can easily be interpolated into conservative manifestos.
+For a guy who was once a moderate Democrat, Eastwood made more than his share of "revenge" Westerns, which can easily be interpolated into conservative manifestos.
 If that was ever the case, it ended with "Unforgiven" in 1992, one of only two or three Westerns to ever win Best Picture.
 Dedicated to Siegel, the film, if not the awards, prove the student surpassed the teacher.

 In the ten years after "Unforgiven," Eastwood directed seven films in a startling variety of genres, from the sappy "Bridges of Madison County" to the happy "Space Cowboys."

 Starting off his fourth decade of directing with the Oscar and Golden Globe-nominated "Mystic River," Eastwood really hit his stride with another Best Picture, "Million Dollar Baby," directing both Hilary Swank and Morgan Freeman to Oscar-winning performances.
 Actor Eastwood had to settle for an Oscar nomination, while director Eastwood and producer Eastwood each took home the prize.